tesuji/tesuji-kernel-class/makeway/wall-rose/DESCRIPTION.md

 ## Instruction

 - You have a busybox shell running as user `user`
-- `/home/user/rose.ko` is a vulnerable kernel driver
-- Try exploiting `/home/user/rose.ko` to achieve privilege escalation
+- Try exploiting `rose.ko` to achieve privilege escalation
-- You may assumed that Busybox, the Linux kernel, and Qemu are **not vulnerable**.
+- You may assumed that busybox, the Linux kernel, and Qemu are **not vulnerable**.

 ## Files

-- `./share/rose.ko`: The vulnerable driver
+- `/challenge/rose.ko`: The vulnerable driver
-- `./src/rose.c`: The source code of `rose.c`
+- `/challenge/src/rose.c`: The source code of `rose.c`

 ## Notes